ldpercy/year-clock/task/initial tasks.md

 There are a bunch of suggestions out there for other ways to do this, including creating scripts tags, will have a look.

+### script defer

+Turns out the `defer` is the most straightforward way to enforce load order for regular scripts.